MistaUnderhill/QBX-headsup-racing/README.md

 }
 ```
 ### Usage
-Go near others in vehicles and use the radial menu to start a race.
+Drive near others in vehicles and use the radial menu to start a race.

-Players nearby in cars will automatically be included.
+Players nearby in cars will automatically be invited.

 Winner receives pot after tax.